zslrmhb/i-Note-It/README.md

 How did we make it?
 - Preparation: We were using Jurassic-1 provided by Ai21, so we explore the model first.
   - Prompt engineering: Note taking is summarization by nature, so we tried to suggest the model summarizing materials provided.
 After we failed several trials, we realized that a single prompt might not be effective.
-Thus, we decided to stick to one prompt and apply few shots learning to train our own model.
+Thus, we decided to stick to one prompt and apply few shots learning and train our own model.
   - Few shots learning: In order to collect enough examples for few shots learning, we used ChatGPT to generate dataset: texts and corresponding target notes in assigned formats.
+  - Hyperparameter tuning: Note taking does not require too much randomness.
+Thus, we reduced the temperature, so the model will produce more determined notes.
+(TO be modified)
+- UI design: For the two main features of our application, we let the major feature, the text  input and note area, to cover most upper area of the main page; we then put Chatbox below it as an auxiliary feature.
-  - Hyperparameter tuning:
+- Implementation: